qxxxb/ctf/2020/hitcon_ctf/baby_shock/README.md

 index.html: line 1: syntax error near unexpected token `<'   <-- Expected, since it's just HTML right now
 ```

 Great, downloading and executing a file looks like it will work.
-Now we just
+Now we just to
 need put a bash script on a server that can be reached from the shell.
 However,
 when I tried to few different servers, I got this:
 ```